 The prime reason for visiting Chitkul is that it is always fascinating to visit the last inhabited village in India before Tibet :).
 However, it’s not just Chitkul village that Kinnaur Valley has to offer a traveler.
 Kinnaur offers some more magical and enchanting places which are worth the visit any time of the year.
 To be very frank, there is not a single argument about the mesmerizing beauty this offbeat destination in Himachal has to offer us.

 Let's quickly dive into the details:

 Planning a trip from Delhi to Kinnaur

 In the past, I have already written a detailed travel guide of Kinnaur Valley.
-It covers all the aspects on how to travel to Kinnaur Valley, what do expect and where to stay.
-In this article today, I will share with you the most common Kinnaur Valley itinerary or a day by day travel plan that I suggest to many travelers every year.
+It covers all the aspects of how to travel to Kinnaur Valley, what do expect and where to stay.
+In this article today, I will share with you the most popular Kinnaur Valley itinerary or a day by day travel plan that I suggest to many travelers every year.

 The travel plan will cover the lower part of Kinnaur Valley limited to places like Sarahan, Kalpa, Sangla, and Chitkul.
 Before we go into the meat of the article, let me quote the background of Kinnaur Valley from my previous article.

 Download your FREE high-resolution version pdf copy of this Kinnaur Valley trip day by day plan infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

 Kinnaur Valley is one of the 12 districts in Himachal Pradesh which is known for its apples & orchards, beautiful small hamlets, beautiful meadows surrounded with thick dense woods and not to forget the ever-adventurous roads.
 One of the roads to Sangla Valley was also got popularly featured by the name Ledge in History Channel as Deadliest Roads in the World 🙂 …